e-mission/e-mission-docs/docs/e-mission-both/configuring_authentication.md

     1. **Q:** For android, do we use `webapp` or `android` as application type?

         **A:** `Web application`.
 You need to use the same web application clientID in both the client json and the server json.
 And unless you are planning to roll your own native app, you need to get the keys from me.
 Otherwise, the keystore that is configured for the project will be incorrect, and the auth won't work.

+    1. **Q:** How do I configure the `webapp`?
+Do I have to add a redirect URL?

+        **A:** See screenshots below.
+You do not need to add any restrictions since we are not really using a browser for authentication.
+We are using cross-client authentication using native code in a mobile app.

     1. **Q:** For ios, do we use `webapp` or `ios`  as application type?

         **A:** `iOS`.
 Again, you need to use the same ID in both the client json and the server json.
 And unless you are planning to roll your own native app, you need to get the keys from me.
 Otherwise, the URL scheme(s) that are configured for in the app will be incorrect, and the auth won't work.